 I may go far, farther than the farthest star, but I will be Thine always!
 Devotees may come, devotees may go, but I will be Thine always.

-I may bound over the billows of many lives, forlorn beneath the skies of loneliness, but I will be Thine always.
+I may bound over billows of many lives under sad, dark skies of loneliness, but I will be Thine always.

-Death, disease, and trials may riddle and rend me, and yet, while the embers of memory shall flicker, look into my dying eyes and they will mutely say, “I will be Thine always.”
+Death, disease, and every imaginable trial may riddle and rend me, yet, while the embers of memory still flicker, look into my dying eyes: They will mutely say, “I will be Thine always.”